Transparency

 Built on real research

 Our predictions are based on WHO guidelines, CDC recommendations, and peer-reviewed studies.
-Here's exactly what research backs each feature.
+Here's exactly what research backs each feature — and where the evidence runs out.

 Important Disclaimer